muchimi/JoystickGremlinEx/README.md

 https://github.com/muchimi/TouchOsc

-Transforms any touch screen into a GameGlass equivalent
+Transforms any touch screen into a game control surface, similar to GameGlass.

 #### HIDHIDE